kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 Before proceding with the next step, wait for the `post-test-infra-push-kubekins-e2e` postsubmit to finish.
 You can check the status on [the Prow Status page](https://prow.k8s.io/?job=post-test-infra-push-kubekins-e2e).

-> [!NOTE]
-Consider what has been pointed out in [this issue](https://github.com/kubernetes/test-infra/issues/34675).
-When updating to new release image variants, you’ll need to update the jobs to use these new images.
-However, keep in mind that you can only update a job after the new image tag is available.
-If you attempt to update before the new image exists, the job may fail.

 ### Update release branch jobs in kubernetes/test-infra for the new release and create the dashboards

 > [!CAUTION]